gitter-badger/g2-ops-component-library/README.md

 ### Scripts

 * `yarn` to install dependencies
-* `yarn styleguide` to generate and serve style guide
+* `yarn start` to run the style guide
 * `yarn test` to run tests
-* `yarn build` to build for production
 * `yarn styleguide:build` to build a static version of the styleguide for deployment

 ### Tests

-We are aiming to build from the ground up with tests where appropriate, using Mocha, Chai and Enzyme.
+Test coverage for Components using Jest.

 To execute the tests, simply run `yarn test`.